tkuo-tkuo/DeepMutationOperators/README.md

 ------------------
 Source-level mutation operators mutate either the original training dataset or the original training program.
 A training dataset mutant or training program mutant can further participate in the training process to generate a mutated model for mutation testing.

 For each of the mutation operators, it should be capable to generate several mutated models based on the same original training dataset and training program.
 Therefore, there are several user-configurable parameters can be specified while execution of mutation operators.
 See the description of individual operators Implementation for more details.

+Notices that this API assumes that all the results (labels) in the dataset are one-hot encoded.

 -  <b> DR - Data Repetition:</b>
    Target : Training dataset